AbsaOSS/spline-spark-agent/dev/spline-mock-server/README.md

 Simple server mocking producer API.
 It allows you to test the agent without any existing Spline server.

-The mock will throw away any request, but is returning a valid response.
+The mock will throw away any request, but it returns a valid response to the agent.

 ### Instalation
 ```